Where & When Did Wigs Become so Popular?

 It wasn’t until the end of the 15th century that hairstyles became more intricate, including false hair pieces.
 Hair was even powdered and gummed, but a full head wig wasn’t very popular.
 Perruque, peruke, periwyk, periwig, were the olden terms for the wig.

-At this point, all wigs were made by hand and were very expensive.
+At this point, wigmakers make wigs by hand which is very expensive.
 Wigs were a big part of the then modern culture for women and men.
-They were used to express fashion sense in the seventeenth century.
+Typically, used to express fashion sense in the seventeenth century.
 Wigs were so popular that those that weren’t able to afford a wig would style their natural hair in a way to make it look as wig-like as possible.

 In the mid-eighteenth century, white was all the rave in wigs.
-Wigs were greased and then powdered with flour or starch to create the white color.
+At the time, wig makers greased and powdered wigs with flour or starch to create the white color.
 Elaborated with jewels and trinkets these wigs were quite fancy.
-They were constructed to be large and catch everyone’s attention.

 Fast forward to the 20th century; wigs were out of style by the 1920s.
 The bob hairstyle became very popular, and women preferred wearing their natural hair.
 Older women were still holding on to their wigs, but the younger generation progressed on to other hairstyling practices.
 It wasn’t until the 1950s that wigs made a comeback.